 When using canvas mode, you can see all card dependencies (inputs and outputs) in the collapsible Dependencies panel at the bottom of the card's editor panel.
 Selecting an input or output card will open the card's editor panel and scroll to it, simplifying navigation on the canvas.

 You can also view card dependencies by using graph mode.
-By default, the graph will show all cards in the analysis, but you can select View dependencies in graph to show a filtered graph with only the ancestors and descendants of the selected card.
+By default, the graph shows all cards in the analysis, but you can choose to View dependencies in graph to enter a dependency view, which shows only the ancestors and descendants of the selected card.